 Series C in 2006

-Inteliquent is a prominent interconnection provider specializing in voice communications for service providers and enterprises.
-The company offers two primary service areas: Communications-Platform-as-a-Service (CPaaS), which provides API-based voice calling and phone number services, and Infrastructure-as-a-Service (IaaS) products tailored for telecommunications companies, including off-net call termination.
-Inteliquent operates a fully redundant, geo-diverse, carrier-grade tier 1 network that connects directly to all major telecom carriers, reaching 94 percent of the U.S. population.
-The platform processes over 300 billion minutes of voice calls annually and has registered more than 100 million active phone numbers for its clients.
-Founded in 2003 by Ron Gavillet in Chicago, Illinois, Inteliquent continues to deliver a wide range of voice services, including local transit, long-distance, and toll-free options, utilizing an all-IP network.
+Inteliquent is an interconnection provider based in Chicago, Illinois, that specializes in facilitating voice communications for service providers and enterprises.
+Established in 2003 by Ron Gavillet, the company operates a robust, geo-diverse, carrier-grade tier 1 network, directly connected to all major telecom carriers, and covering 94 percent of the US population.
+Inteliquent offers two primary service areas: Communications-Platform-as-a-Service (CPaaS), which provides API-based voice calling and phone number services, and more traditional Infrastructure-as-a-Service (IaaS) solutions for telecommunications companies, including off-net call termination.
+The platform manages over 300 billion minutes of voice calls annually and has registered more than 100 million active phone numbers for its clients.
+Additionally, Inteliquent delivers a range of voice services such as local transit, long-distance, international voice, and toll-free services, all utilizing an all-IP network.

 Availink